 News

-Perrier-Jouët Named Official Champagne of the Metropolitan Opera
+Perrier-Jouët Appointed Official Champagne of the Metropolitan Opera

-The Champagne house Perrier-Jouët has been appointed Official Champagne of the Metropolitan Opera in New York, marking a significant cultural partnership.
+The Champagne house Perrier-Jouët has been named Official Champagne of the Metropolitan Opera in New York, forging a formal alliance between a leading French producer and one of the world's foremost performing arts institutions.

 What happened

 Perrier-Jouët has been appointed the Official Champagne of the Metropolitan Opera in New York.
-The designation, confirmed on 28 April 2026, formalises a relationship between the French Champagne house and one of the most celebrated opera institutions in the world.
+The partnership, announced on 8 April 2026, establishes a formal designation linking the French Champagne house with one of the most prominent opera institutions in the world.

 Why it matters